-Brands can also do Snapchat takeovers.
-This is when either an influencer takes over your Snapchat account or when you takeover theres.
+When it comes to Snapchat marketing, brands can also do Snapchat takeovers.
+This is when either an influencer takes over your Snapchat account or when you takeover theirs.
 For example, if an influencer takes over your account they’ll be posting content on it as if it was their own account.
 You can set guidelines that they need to follow.
 However, these are usually successful as the influencer usually tells their audience to check out your Snapchat as they’ll be on that account for the day.

 Example: Chubbies Shorts is a great example of how to run your Snapchat account as an ecommerce retailer.
 They regularly post funny Snapchat videos that feature their shorts without overselling them.
 There’s no ‘buy our shorts’ sales pitches.
 They’ve chosen a soft marketing approach instead.
 Their shorts tend to stand out in their videos because of how they’re used.
 For example, in one Snapchat Story, a man is wearing American flag shorts with a formal black blazer, white dress shirt and tie.
 Naturally, it captures attention.

 Snapchat is a great platform to tell stories about your brand.
+It’s all about your Snapchat marketing strategy.
 The best performing Snapchat accounts tend to have funny comedy sketches and are light hearted and playful.
 While you can incorporate your products, it should be more about the brand story than the product one.
 How can you incorporate your products into a story.
 For example, with Chubbies Shorts, they created the story of everyday life with a funny twist.
 The shorts were almost like a background character – always present but never mentioned.
 You’ll want to make sure you have a good content mix to ensure there’s diversity in your content

 Share your Stories on YouTube.
 Not as original content but as a short compilation video of your best Stories.
 This allows you to reach another audience who may not be on Snapchat, and drive new people to follow you on the account and buy from your store.
 For those struggling to build up their Snapchat following, this is probably one of the most effective ways to do this.